Tuesday, July 29, 2008

 “Yea Mixed Emotions!!” thank you Scott.

-at least another hour and a half.
+We arrived too early to our host site and were instructed to make ourselves scarce for at least another hour and a half.
 Doing what we do best, let’s go eat something.
 Feeling adventurous, I decided to order something NEW!!
 On the Taco Bell Dollar menu.
 The Big Taste Taco?
 Who could resist?
 I am not quite sure what gives it such a big taste, but it sure took a long time.
 The rest of my companions were dining on there delicous taco selection, while I stood and every once in a while a taco bell employee would inform me that my delicious big taste taco would soon be ready.
 So for $1.07 in addition to my delicious big taste taco (thousand island dressing…I am pretty sure now that that is what created “the big taste”) I also received a delightful Mango Strawberry Fruitista beverage and Carmel Apple Empanada (?)
 (Taco Bell’s answer to the McDonald’s apple pie).
 Thanks Taco Bell!

 The final highlights of the night were torturing Brandon.
 And listening to Scott’s Bike and Build Rap Love Ballad Part Deuce.
 Delightful yet so saddening.
 I loved it.